chopraamhk/PRS/README.md

 awk '{print "chr" $1, $3, $3, $2, $4, $5, $6, $7, $8, $9, $10}' Stats_VSMC_I.org.fastGWA > Stats_input_VSMCI_liftover
 #add NR>1; it will get rid of the header.
 remove the header if it is there.
-Also make sure that the file name is in .bed ./liftOver -bedPlus=3 -tab test hg38ToHg19.over.chain.gz test_mapped test_unmapped var="CHR POS POS SNP A1 A2 N AF1 BETA SE P" sed -i "1s/.*/$var/" Stats_VSMCI_mapped
+Also make sure that the file name is in .bed.
+The file should be tab delimited ./liftOver -bedPlus=3 -tab test hg38ToHg19.over.chain.gz test_mapped test_unmapped var="CHR POS POS SNP A1 A2 N AF1 BETA SE P" sed -i "1s/.*/$var/" Stats_VSMCI_mapped